How ECAC functions

 ECAC meets in Plenary (Triennial) Session once every three years at the European Parliament in Strasbourg, the birthplace of ECAC.

 The Triennial Session establishes ECAC's work programme and budget for the next three years.
 The latest Triennial Session was held in 2018 and adopted the work programme from 2019 to 2021.

-Items are considered for inclusion into ECAC's work programme if:
+Items are considered for inclusion in ECAC's work programme if:

 ECAC is based in Paris, and its working languages are English and French.